Introduction-

 There are basically three types of bubble leak testing.
 Those are-

-- Liquid Immersion
+• Liquid Immersion

-- Liquid Film
+• Liquid Film

-- Foam Application
+• Foam Application

-Dye penetrant leak testing–
+Dye penetrant leak testing

 When a Dye used in Dye penetrant testing, is sprayed to the suspected leakage area, it sucks dye inside due to capillary action, if leaks are present, it can be seen later on with a red mark on the surface.
-Showing in Fig.
+Shown in Fig.

 It is a time-consuming method that involves a long waiting time to get the result.